muhdibee/Blog-API/README.md

 # Blog-API

-This is an api for a Blog App
+This is an api for a Blog Application

 ---

-## Specifications
+## Features

 1. Users should have a first_name, last_name, email, password.
 2. A user should be able to sign up and sign in into the blog app.